aws-samples/aws-dynamodb-examples/README.md

-# Amazon DynamoDB Examples and AWS SDK code examples
+# Various Examples and AWS SDK code examples for Amazon DynamoDB

-This repository contains various community and AWS committed code samples for [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.html).
+An Amazon Web Services and DynamoDB community lead repository containing code and examples for developing with and using [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.html).

-For AWS SDK code examples in various languages, you can find each language examples here:
+We have [IAM policies for DynamoDB](https://github.com/aws-samples/aws-dynamodb-examples/tree/master/DynamoDBIAMPolicies), [a script to load an existing table](https://github.com/aws-samples/aws-dynamodb-examples/tree/master/nosqlworkbenchscript) into NoSQL Workbench, and [CloudFormation examples](https://github.com/aws-samples/aws-dynamodb-examples/tree/master/cloudformation).
+As well as AWS SDK [code examples for DynamoDB in various languages](https://github.com/aws-samples/aws-dynamodb-examples/tree/master/DynamoDB-SDK-Examples), you can find each language examples here:

 * [Node.js](./DynamoDB-SDK-Examples/node.js)
 * [Java](./DynamoDB-SDK-Examples/java)